Walmart says higher China tariffs will increase prices for U.S. shoppers

-(Reuters) - Walmart Inc said on Thursday that prices for shoppers will go up due to higher tariffs on goods from China as the world’s largest retailer reported its best comparable sales growth for the first quarter in nine years.
+(Reuters) - Walmart Inc said on Thursday that prices for shoppers will rise due to higher tariffs on goods from China as the world’s largest retailer reported its best comparable sales growth for the first quarter in nine years.

-Walmart shares, which have gained 7% so far this year, jumped nearly 4% to $103.84 in early trade.
+Bentonville, Ark. based-Walmart called out the impact of tariffs on consumers after Macy’s Inc delivered a similar warning on Wednesday.
+The department store chain’s Chief Executive Jeff Gennette said tariffs on Chinese imports are hitting its furniture business and warned investors that additional levies would leave its clothing and accessory categories vulnerable.

 U.S. President Donald Trump increased tariffs on $200 billion worth of Chinese imports to 25% from 10% last week.
 The move is widely expected to raise prices on thousands of products including clothing, furniture and electronics.
 China retaliated on Monday, though on a smaller scale.